Lexus LS: 2020–present

 The fifth-generation LS received a facelift in 2020 for the 2021 model year.
 Notable improvements have been made in several areas of the vehicle.
 The suspension received enhancements that improves ride quality, handling and ingress/egress of the vehicle.
-The LS 500's 3.4-liter V6 engine has an updated piston design aimed to lower emissions and reduce NVH when the engine is cold while the hybrid variant received several hardware and software upgrades improving the acceleration of the vehicle.
+The LS 500's 3.4-litre V6 engine has an updated piston design aimed to lower emissions and reduce NVH when the engine is cold while the hybrid variant received several hardware and software upgrades improving the acceleration of the vehicle.
 The interior of the LS has been further refined with revised seats, touch points, higher-resolution rearview mirror and updated leather options.
 The facelifted LS uses a 12.3-inch touchscreen infotainment system instead of the mouse-based implementation found in prior model years.
 Apple CarPlay, Android Auto and Amazon Alexa integration are standard equipment.
 All grades of the 2021 LS are equipped with Lexus Safety System+ 2.0 as standard and received a number of updates such as Lane Change Assist and Active Steering Assist.
-Exterior updates include a revised front fascia, radiator intake, headlights, taillights and updated color options.
+Exterior updates include a revised front fascia, radiator intake, headlights, taillights and updated colour options.

 In Europe, the updated LS 500h was launched a few months later and the LS 500 was dropped.
 An update launched on 8 April 2021 includes the Advanced Drive including driver monitor camera and remote software updates.
 It is able to keep the vehicle in its lane, maintain the distance from other vehicles, navigate a lane split, change lanes, and overtake other vehicles.
 It also has Advanced Park, an advanced parking assistance system.